The Lunar Society has published two fascinating heritage trails:

-The Society, in conjunction with other organisations has produced the first Lunar Society Heritage Trail Leaflet for the City.
-The trail provides visitors and local residents with an introduction to the Lunar Society and 18th Century Birmingham by following in its members’ footsteps.
+The Lunar Society Heritage Trail Leaflet provides visitors and local residents with an introduction to the Lunar Society and 18th Century Birmingham by following in its members’ footsteps.

-The walk and guide highlights the leading role Birmingham played in the creation of the modern world through the scientific discoveries, shared conversations and informal meetings of a remarkable group of friends who called themselves the Lunar Circle and became the Lunar Society in 1775.
+The walk and guide highlights the leading role Birmingham played in the creation of the modern world through the scientific discoveries, shared conversations and informal meetings of a remarkable group of friends.

 The city centre walk takes in the surviving historic sites most closely associated with the Society’s members, together with the places where one can still see examples of their work and influence.
 Highlights include St Philip’s Cathedral, Birmingham Museum & Art Gallery, the Library of Birmingham, the city centre canal network, Birmingham Assay Office and St Paul’s Square.